CodepediaOrg/codepediaorg.github.io/about/index.md

   If you think the same way as we do, you should know we are on a continuous journey looking to recruit talented people who know how to write both code and articles.
 You can join us by becoming:
 </p>

+  * <a title="Codingpedia.org - Contributing posts" href="https://github.com/Codingpedia/codingpedia.github.io/blob/master/CONTRIBUTING_POST.md" target="_blank">Contributing posts</a> &#8211; either regularly or as a guest
   * <a title="Codingpedia.org - Coding Friend Program" href="http://www.codingpedia.org/friends" target="_blank">Coding Friend</a> &#8211; this implies you allow Codingpedia to republish your best articles on our website
-  * <a title="Codingpedia.org - Contributors" href="http://www.codingpedia.org/contributors" target="_blank">Coding Contributor</a> &#8211;  take it a step further and write original content for Codingpedia.org

 ## <span id="Organization">Organization</span>
 We are a non-profit organization, with the following coordinates: